Hashnode/starter-kit/CONTRIBUTING.md

 For the initial start, fork the project and use git clone command to download the repository to your computer.
 A standard procedure for working on an issue would be to:

 1. `git pull`, before creating a new branch, pull the changes from upstream.
-Your master needs to be up to date.
+Your main branch needs to be up to date.

 ```
 $ git pull
 ```

-2. Create a new branch from `master` like: `feat-adds-profile-section`.<br/>
+2. Create a new branch from `main` like: `feat-adds-profile-section`.<br/>

 ```
 $ git checkout -b [name_of_your_new_branch]